What are the most important things to know about zidovudine?

 For more information on the use of zidovudine in people with HIV, please refer to the Guidelines for the Use of Antiretroviral Agents in Adults and Adolescents Living with HIV and the Guidelines for the Use of Antiretroviral Agents in Pediatric HIV Infection.

-For more information on the use of zidovudine to prevent mother-to-child transmission of HIV, please refer to the Recommendations for the Use of Antiretroviral Drugs in Pregnant Women with HIV Infection and Interventions to Reduce Perinatal HIV Transmission in the United States.
+For more information on the use of zidovudine to prevent mother-to-child transmission of HIV, please refer to the Recommendations for the Use of Antiretroviral Drugs During Pregnancy and Interventions to Reduce Perinatal HIV Transmission in the United States.

 Zidovudine may also be used to treat some conditions associated with HHV-8 section of the Guidelines for the Prevention and Treatment of Opportunistic Infections in Adults and Adolescents with HIV.(HHV-8) infection in people with HIV.
 For more information, please refer to the

-What should I tell my health care provider before taking zidovudine?
+What should I tell my health care provider before using zidovudine?

 Before using zidovudine, tell your health care provider: